DMClVG/Toy/docs/reference_unity_rigidbody2d.md

 This is Unity's [Rigidbody2D.AddForce()](https://docs.unity3d.com/ScriptReference/Rigidbody2D.AddForce.html).

 This function takes three parameters.
 The first two are the X and Y values of the force, and the third is the force mode.
-Acceptable arguments for "mode" are "Force" and "Impulse".
+Acceptable arguments for "mode" are "force" and "impulse".

 ## GameObject